Ashish-Soni08/ABA-Project/README.md

 ## Team: Ashish Soni, Darshit Paresh Shah, Momtaj Anar Monni, Roland Schnee

-## The task was to Predict whether a patient will survive the diagnosed liver cancer.
+## Goal : The task was to Predict whether a patient will survive the diagnosed liver cancer.
-Positives (1): Survives
+- Positives (1): Survives
-Negatives(0): Death
+- Negatives(0): Death

 ### Source of Data: